 Rendered images of Adastra.
 42.5 meter Power Trimaran.

 News in from China.
-The launch

-new images have all the final details added.
+completed.
+These new images have all the final details added.

 Click on image to enlarge